johnstaveley/SecurityEssentials/Developer README.md

 * Run the deployment once, this will fail but create the key vault.
 	+ In Key Vault -> Access Policies -> Add Access Policy -> Configure from template (key, Secret and Certificate Management), select the principal from Azure Devops
 	+ Repeat the above but add yourself as a user with all permissions
+	+ Note that the app service custom domain setup may fail until the DNS settings in cloudflare are propagated

 Notes
 -----